10 great examples of Drupal 8 websites

 Shortly after launch, the new platform secured a 10% monthly increase in user acquisition.

-Why brands and publishers are moving to Drupal 8
+Why brands are moving to Drupal 8

 The Drupal 8 website examples we’ve explored here help illustrate what’s possible with the CMS.
 If you’re interested in better understanding the benefits of Drupal 8 migration, check-out the related reading links we’ve shared below.